Erdogan: Turkey to remain guarantor of reunified Cyprus

 - Why Portland and not Seattle gets pummeled with snow

-Erdogan’s spokesman, however, said that a few hundred troops should remain after reunification in line with a previous, failed U.N.-brokered plan.
+Erdogan’s spokesman said a small number of troops could remain after reunification in line with a previous, failed U.N.-brokered plan.

 Ibrahim Kalin suggested what’s at stake is not only the security of Cyprus, but of the entire eastern Mediterranean.